 “Project management is the use of specific knowledge, skills, tools, and techniques to deliver something of value to people.”
 This is how PMI (Project Management Institute) defines project management.
-Although there are a variety of tools marketed as project management solutions that can help with project management tasks, they don’t replace the need for understanding basic project management principles.
+Although there are a variety of project management tools marketed as project management solutions that can help with project management tasks, they don’t replace the need for understanding basic project management practices and principles.

 Each project is unique in terms of its objectives, constraints, and project team, but all projects have certain elements in common.
 These general project management principles are based on those common elements and can be applied as guidelines for any project.

 Knowing the project’s purpose is one of the key requirements for project management success.
 Setting well-defined, unambiguous objectives before the project begins will help ensure the project can be completed.
 These expectations will set expectations for project stakeholders and team members, so make sure they satisfy the SMART criteria (Specific, Measurable, Attainable, Relevant, Timely).

 A project deliverable is any outcome of a project, such as a product or support for a service.
 It may be an external deliverable produced for a client or customer of the project or an internal deliverable that the customer never sees.
 A completed deliverable shows that the project is on the right course.
 A project isn’t complete until all deliverables are complete.

 3. Set Up Team Roles

 Confusion about who’s doing what on a project can lead to dissatisfaction and conflict among team members, as well as a loss of productivity and duplication of effort.
 As the team leader, it’s up to the project manager to avoid confusion by making sure each team member understands their role in the project and receives assignments that best use their knowledge and skills.

 4. Lay the Groundwork for Project Execution